-1. Manage all kinds of products and content-rich pages with ease
+1. Manage products and content-rich pages seamlessly

 3. Automate and personalize every step of the journey